Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for Weakly Supervised Object Detection: Experiments

 \subsection{Comparison with State-of-the-arts}

-We state more comparative and detailed results in Appendix \ref{app:D}.
-Here, we compare our method with a selection of the most representative and influential WSOD approaches in terms of mAP and mCorLoc on Pascal VOC datasets.
-The results are shown in Table \ref{tab:mAP-VOC07}, \ref{tab:mCorLoc-VOC07} and \ref{tab:VOC12}, where $^\ddag$ means using SAM \cite{Kirillov2023SAM} instead of traditional ways \cite{Uijlings2013SS, Zitnick2014EB, Arbelaez2014MCG} for proposal pre-generation.
-The upper half of the three tables all represent methods with only classification capability, which means models having only bounding box classification branch, while the lower half all represent methods possessing regression capability, which means models either natively equipping with bounding box regression branch or adding a complete Fast R-CNN \cite{Girshick2015FRCNN} or Faster R-CNN \cite{Ren2015FRRCNN} at the end.
-As observed, our method achieves the highest performance in fair comparisons, whether incorporating Fast R-CNN or not.
-Specifically, when using traditional proposals \cite{Uijlings2013SS, Zitnick2014EB, Arbelaez2014MCG}, DTH-CP outperforms SOTA by 4.2\% in mAP and 11.1\% in mCorLoc, and DTH-CP+FRCNN outperforms SOTA by 2.5\% in mAP and 9.4\% in mCorLoc on the Pascal VOC 2007 dataset.
-Performances on PASCAL VOC 2012 also surpass all SOTA methods.
+We compare our method with a selection of the most representative and influential WSOD approaches.
+The results on Pascal VOC are presented in Tables \ref{tab:mAP-VOC07}, \ref{tab:mCorLoc-VOC07} and \ref{tab:VOC12} (with detailed per-class results for VOC 2012 provided in Tables \ref{tab:mAP-VOC12}, and \ref{tab:mCorLoc-VOC12} of Appendix \ref{app:D}), while the results on MS COCO are shown in Table \ref{tab:AP-COCO14}.
+In these tables, $^\ddag$ means using SAM \cite{Kirillov2023SAM} instead of traditional ways \cite{Uijlings2013SS, Zitnick2014EB, Arbelaez2014MCG} for proposal pre-generation.
+The upper half of these tables all represent methods with only classification capability, which means models having only bounding box classification branch, while the lower half all represent methods possessing regression capability, which means models either natively equipping with bounding box regression branch or adding a complete Fast R-CNN \cite{Girshick2015FRCNN} or Faster R-CNN \cite{Ren2015FRRCNN} at the end.

+As observed in Tables \ref{tab:mAP-VOC07}-\ref{tab:VOC12}, our method achieves the highest performance in fair comparisons on Pascal VOC, whether incorporating Fast R-CNN or not.
+When using traditional proposals \cite{Uijlings2013SS, Zitnick2014EB, Arbelaez2014MCG}, DANCE outperforms SOTA by 4.2\% in mAP and 11.1\% in mCorLoc, and DANCE+FRCNN outperforms SOTA by 2.5\% in mAP and 7.1\% in mCorLoc on the Pascal VOC 2007 dataset.
+Performances on Pascal VOC 2012 also surpass all SOTA methods.
 We also conduct a fair comparison with the recent work WeakSAM \cite{Zhu2024WeakSAM} by using the same region proposals pre-generated by SAM \cite{Kirillov2023SAM} as introduced in their work.
-DTH-CP outperforms WeakSAM by 4.6\% in mAP and 9.4\% in mCorLoc.
+DANCE also outperforms WeakSAM by 4.6\% in mAP and 9.4\% in mCorLoc.